Research. Verify. Fact-Check with Real Primary Sources.

 Back up what you say with real evidence.

 Stop Googling through dozens of archives.
-Find primary sources, access the documents, and write with confidence.
+Find real primary sources and write backed by actual evidence.